The 1+1+2 formalism for Scalar-Tensor gravity: The 1+1+2 Covariant Approach

-The formulae above reveal an interesting connection between the 1+1+2 formalism and the Takeno variables \cite{Takeno}.
-In fact one can see that many of the theorems proved by Takeno have a correspondence in the 1+1+2 formalism.
+The results above reveal an interesting connection between the 1+1+2 formalism and the Takeno variables \cite{Takeno}.
+In fact one can see that many of the theorems proven by Takeno have a correspondence in the 1+1+2 framework.